Three sustainability challenges

-In Switzerland and beyond, issues such as infrastructure upkeep and renewal, rapid urbanization, energy-intensive lifestyles, and the threat of ecosystem collapse ask for holistic considerations.
+In Switzerland and beyond, issues such as infrastructure upkeep and renewal, rapid urbanization, energy-intensive lifestyles and the threat of ecosystem collapse require holistic responses.

-With joint expertise in architecture, civil engineering and environmental sciences and engineering, ENAC has a unique capability and a responsibility presenting visions and developing solutions for the future.
+With joint expertise in architecture, civil engineering, and environmental sciences and engineering, ENAC has a unique capability – and indeed a responsibility – to come up with visions and solutions to ensure that the built and natural environments are developed sustainably.

 1. Climate change: